danielrayali/BitSet/README.md

-This has only been tested on Ubuntu Linux using Intel i5 Dual-Core @ 3.20GHz, 12GiB memory.
+This has only been tested on Ubuntu Linux using Intel i5 Quad-Core @ 3.20GHz, 12GiB memory.

 Building
 --------